anseki/htmlclean/README.md

 ```

 ### Options
-You can specify option Object to second argument.
+You can specify `options` Object to second argument.
 This Object can have following properties.

 + <strong>`protect` Type: RegExp or Array</strong>
 The texts which are matched to this RegExp are protected in addition to above "Protecting" list.
 The multiple RegExps can be specified via Array.